Operators to inspect Finland-Estonia gas pipeline for possible leak

-OSLO, Oct 9 (Reuters) - Preparations were underway to inspect a subsea gas pipeline connecting Finland and Estonia after a sudden drop in pressure was detected, Finnish gas system operator Gasgrid said on Monday.
+OSLO, Oct 9 (Reuters) - Preparations were underway to inspect a subsea gas pipeline connecting Finland and Estonia in the coming days after a sudden drop in pressure was detected, Finnish gas system operator Gasgrid and its Estonian partner Elering said on Monday.

-The Balticconnector link was shut early on Sunday on concerns that gas was leaking from a hole in the 77-kilometre (48 miles) pipeline.
+The Balticconnector link was shut early on Sunday on concerns that gas was leaking from a hole in the 77-kilometre (48 mile) pipeline.

-Gasgrid and Estonian partner Elering on Monday were preparing to survey the seabed structure to identify the exact location and cause of the outage but a conclusion could still be days away, a spokesperson for the Finnish company said.
+The operators will survey the seabed structure to identify the exact location and cause of the outage but a conclusion could still be days away, they said.

+Meanwhile, no potential causes for the outage could be ruled out for the time being, including sabotage, an Elering spokesperson said.

 The pipeline between Inkoo in Finland and Paldiski in Estonia crosses the Gulf of Finland, an arm of the Baltic Sea that stretches eastwards into Russian waters and ends at the port of St Petersburg.